ChibugoOhanyiri/AI-automation-portfolio/Vendor Onboarding (International Operations)/README.md

 - **Notion API** — Internal integration token from notion.so/my-integrations
 - **Gmail OAuth2** — Google OAuth2 with Gmail scope
 - **Google Drive OAuth2** — Google OAuth2 with Drive scope
-- **Google Sheets OAuth2** — Google OAuth2 with Sheets scope (for headcount workflow)
+- **Google Sheets OAuth2** — Google OAuth2 with Sheets scope

 ### Step 3 — Connect Notion integration to your database
 1. Open your Notion Vendor Database
 2. Click the three dots (…) → Connections → Connect to → select your n8n integration

 ### Step 4 — Update the Config node
-Open the node named **"Configure reviewer's details and get vendor row ID from DB"** and update:
+Open **"Configure reviewer's details and get vendor row ID from DB"** and update:
 ```
 Reviewer Name  → your actual name
 Reviewer Email → your actual email address
 ```

 ### Step 5 — Update webhook URLs in the reviewer email
 Open the **"Send email to reviewer"** Gmail node.
-Find the Approve button URL and update the webhook ID:
+Find the Approve button URL and replace the placeholder:
 ```
-# Replace [WEBHOOK-ID] with your actual webhook path
 https://your-n8n-instance.app.n8n.cloud/webhook/[WEBHOOK-ID]
 ```